binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 There are many ways to harden SSH as we discussed in the [SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) subsection of the VPS chapter.
 Usually the issue will be specific to lack of knowledge, desire and a dysfunctional [culture](https://blog.binarymist.net/2014/04/26/culture-in-the-work-place/) in the work place.
 You will need to address the people issues before looking at basic SSH hardening techniques.

-Ideally, SSH access should be reduced to a select few.
+Ideally, SSH access should be reduced to a selected few.
 Most of the work we do now by SSHing should be automated.
 If you review the commands in history on most VPSs, the majority of the commands are either deployment or monitoring which should all be [automated](https://github.com/binarymist/aws-docker-host).

 When you create an AWS EC2 instance you can create a key pair [using EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) or you can [provide your own](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).
 Either way, to be able to log-in to your instance, you need to have provided EC2 with the public key of your key pair and specified it by name.

 Every user should have their [own key-pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html), the private part should always be private, kept in the users local `~/.ssh/` directory (not the server) with permissions `600` or more restrictive, and not shared on your developer wiki, or anywhere else for that matter.
 The public part can be put on every server that the user needs access to.
-There is no excuse for users to not have their own key pair, you can have up to five thousand key pairs per AWS region.
+There is no excuse for users not to have their own key pair, you can have up to five thousand key pairs per AWS region.
 AWS has [clear directions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) on how to create additional users and provide SSH access with their own key pairs.

 For generic confirmation of the host's SSH key fingerprint when prompted before establishing the SSH connection, follow the procedure I laid out for [Establishing your SSH Servers Key Fingerprint](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint) in the VPS chapter, and make it organisational policy.
 We should never blindly accept key fingerprints.
 The key fingerprints should be stored in a relatively secure place, so that only trusted parties can modify them.
 I would like to see, as part of the server creation process, the entity (probably the wiki) that specifies the key fingerprints is automatically updated by something on the VPS that keeps watch of the key fingerprints.
 Something like [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-getting-started-with-monit) as discussed in the VPS chapter, would be capable of the monitoring and executing a script to do this.